tweedegolf/embedded-workshop/lectures/mdbook/src/1_anatomy/0_summary.md

-# Anatony of a Rust embedded application
+# Anatomy of a Rust embedded application

 ## You'll be able to:
 - Set up a Rust embedded development environment
-- Debug an embedded Rust application
 - Find your way around the Rust embedded ecosystem
-- Get the LED's on your devboard working
+- Get the LEDs on your devboard working
 - Read buttons
+- Debug an embedded Rust application
 - Create a cool game